davidmweber/lxc-kafka-playground/README.md

 Accessing the container requires that you have its IP address.
 You can obtain it using `lxc list` or `host <container-name>.lxd`.

-The following services are available on the containers external address:
+The following services are available on the containers external address (we have assumed it is resolvable at `kafka-streams.lxd`):

 * Grafana: http://kafka-streams.lxd:3000.
 The username and the password are both "admin".
 * Confluent schema registry: http://kafka-streams.lxd:8081.
 See The docs for all